JeonJiw/SafeCam/README.md

 SafeCam is a full-stack application designed to provide real-time monitoring for personal belongings in public spaces using AI and secure streaming.

+## Features

+- Real-time video streaming from laptop to mobile device.
+- AI-powered motion detection and alerts.
+- User authentication and secure data management.

 ## Project Structure

 ## Tech Stack